rakutentech/cf-plugin-local-push/README.md

 $ make install # if you have already installed, then run `make uninstall` before
 ```

 Since this plugin is still immature and PoC, it's not uploaded on [Community Plugin Repo](http://plugins.cloudfoundry.org/ui/).
-But in future, I'll add this plugin there and make it more easy to install plugin.
+But in future, I'll add this plugin there and make it more easy to install.

 ## Usage